 - Occupied Japan

-- If you are buying online be sure that you read and thoroughly understand the seller's return policy.
+If you're buying or selling antique teacups, take some time to make sure you understand the value.
+Knowing how much the teacup is worth can prevent you from losing money on the transaction or over-investing in a cup that might not be worth the price.
+If you are buying online, be sure that you read and thoroughly understand the seller's return policy.
 Always get insurance if it is to be mailed.

 Caring for Your Vintage Teacups

-Remember that your antique china is more delicate than your everyday china.
-While it is completely safe to use on a regular basis you will want to be careful about how you handle, clean, and store it.
+While it is safe to use antique and vintage teacups, remember that your antique china is more delicate than your everyday china.
+It is completely safe to use on a regular basis, but you will want to be careful about how you handle, clean, and store it.

 - Never put it in the dishwasher.